AdamBrodzinski/Retina-Sprites-for-Compass/README.md

 * Use Retina Backgrounds without a Sprite
 * Wrap any styles in a Retina media query

-I've provided a demo folder with working sample buttons.
+There is a `demos` folder with working sample buttons.
+It includes a separate demo for the optional IE8 support.

 ## Instructions

 Drop the contents of the `src` folder into your preferred location and `@import` the ones you need into your main CSS file.
-I usually have a `vendor` folder for helpers like these.
+It is useful to have a `vendor` folder for helpers like these, especially to separate them from project specific/your own mixins.

-    // this imports all mixins at ones
+This imports all mixins at once:

     @import "vendor/retina";

-    // you could also just import retina, retina-sprite or retina-background
+You can also import the mixins separately:

     @import "vendor/retina/retina";
-    @import "vendor/retina/retina-sprite";
+    @import "vendor/retina/sprite";
-    @import "vendor/retina/retina-background";
+    @import "vendor/retina/background";

 ### Retina Sprite mixin
 <br>